Optable/match-api/README.md

-# Match-API
+# match-api
-This repository contains the interface definitions (protobufs) of public Optable match APIs for performing secure Private Set Intersection (PSI) matches with Optable Data connectivity platforms (DCN).
+A set of public facing APIs defined by protobuf messages to perform secure Private Set Intersection (PSI) matches with Optable Data connectivity nodes (DCN).
+The open sourced Command Line Interface (CLI) utility [match-cli](https://github.com/Optable/match-cli) uses these APIs to enable any users of the tool to perform secure ID matches with a DCN partner.

 ## Installation
 Download Google's Protocol Buffers compiler `protoc` and make sure it's available in your PATH.
 You can download it